 Automation in manufacturing is nothing new.
-In fact, it’s been around for nearly 200 years – changing the face of how we make our products and ensure product quality.
+In fact, it’s been around for nearly 200 years – changing the face of how we make our products and ensure quality.
 What is new?
 The way in which the Internet of Things promises to take smart factory automation to a whole new level by intelligently connecting all phases of the product life cycle, from sourcing to delivery and right into the customer’s home.

 The IoT’s promise for manufacturing has been called the fourth industrial revolution, or Industry 4.0 for short.
-The new smart factory is creating unimaginable possibilities for quality improvement, using the IoT to build bridges that help solve the old problems of frustrating disconnectedness among suppliers, employees, customers and more.
+The new connected factory is creating unimaginable possibilities for quality improvement, using the IoT to build bridges that help solve the old problems of frustrating disconnectedness among suppliers, employees, customers and more.
 In doing so, it’s creating a cohesive manufacturing environment where every employee feels invested in product quality – and every customer’s feedback is valued and learned from.

 Read an e-book by LNS Research